pedro-mendonca/GP-Project-Icon/README.md

 * Add project header icon to GlotPress Project page.
 * Add sub-project icons to GlotPress Project page.
 * Add media file select field to the Project edit/new form.
+* Delete project icon meta when deleting a project.